- Private GROUP TOUR (COSTS) is one hour long for this Precious Blood Church (Campus and Neighborhood) walking tour. It

 stop F – Precious Blood Rectory

 In 1891 Charles Crevier the pastor of the church had a modern rectory (F) built in a grand style.
+It was ready on August 17 1891.
 The architecture is Queen Ann Victorian with a Russian dome for flare.
 Father Crevier has hopes that he would be bishop some day so he wanted a grand home.
 His parents also had money and had a summer home in Granby.
 He inherited this home and land and in 1926 gave it to the Franciscan Friars.

 In 1979 the Precious Blood Church was sharing a priest with Sacred Heart Church and the rectory in that year opened a men’s charity home called Broderick House.
 Where once there were 12 bedrooms, there are now 52.
 Margaret’s Pantry and Saint Jude’s Clothing Home were placed into the back of the rectory in 1990.

 stop G – Park Street School

 In 1868 the Park Street School was started.
 Read about the schools of Holyoke.
-In 1891 and for four years Holyoke attempted its hand at teacher training.
+In 1891 and for five years Holyoke attempted its hand at teacher training.
+It was called the Normal Training School.
+The curriculum was two years of study and included subject and pedagogy.
+Only women entered the training program and only girls were in the classes.
 It happened in the Park Street School but was not a success.
-In 1929 it was bought by Precious Blood and convent into a convent and chapel in 1940.
+It had 4 primary grades for these novice teachers.
+By 1895 one in four teachers in the schools of Holyoke had been trained here.
+In 1929 Precious Blood buys the Park Street School.
+On May 1 1940 the Park Street School is converted into a convent and a chapel.
+It would not be until 1956 until the convent is finally renovated.
 In 1976 the charity Casa Maria is started here by the Sisters of Providence.
 In 1980 Kate’s Kitchen is opened in the basement.
 In 2001 the Loreto House is started in the upper floors.
 They had been at the Perpetual Help location since 1987 but the fire there forced a move.

 stop H – Hamilton Street School